tidaltheory/tidaltheory-www/content/photos/screen-shots/the-last-of-us-remastered.md

   - tlou_20200311220925
 ---

-The game’s level of detail, both in environments and in characters, makes for a really rewarding photo mode.
+This was my return to video games after not really playing anything for a few years.
+What a revelation — in terms of gameplay and story, but also my realisation that <span class="pull-double"></span><span class="push-double">“</span>photo mode” was a thing in games now.
 I was caught up in landscapes mostly, but started incorporating the characters more as I got used to it.